 In our setting, this distortion corresponds to recommending the wrong action in every state.
 However, the buyer would not follow such a recommendation in any mechanism that does so too often.
 Therefore, the seller can do no better than to reveal ``zero net information'' to a low-value buyer, i.e., to probabilistically send the right and the wrong recommendation in a way that leaves the buyer indifferent over any course of action.

 There are, of course, many such information structures (including entirely uninformative ones).
 However, the seller is not indifferent among them.
-Indeed, she prefers to reveal the correct state to both buyers when their types are sufficiently low.
-This relaxes obedience constraints and allows the seller to issue the correct recommendation to one player \emph{exclusively} (and the wrong recommendation to the other player) when their two types are sufficiently different.
+Indeed, she can tailor the joint distribution of recommendations to maximize welfare while maintaining obedience on aggregate.
+The seller then prefers to reveal the correct state to all buyers when their types are sufficiently low.
+This approach relaxes obedience constraints and allows the seller to issue the correct recommendation to one or more buyers \emph{exclusively} (and the wrong recommendation to the remaining buyers) when their types are sufficiently larger than their competitors'.

-Second, providing information to one firm naturally imposes a negative externality on its competitors.
+Second, providing information to a firm naturally imposes a negative externality on its competitors.
 In our setting, these negative externalities expand the profitability of selling information.
-In particular, each buyer is willing to pay a positive price as long as either (a) she is strictly better off following the seller's recommendation, or (b) her opponent does not receive the correct recommendation with probability one.
+Each buyer is willing to pay a positive price if either (a) she is strictly better off following the seller's recommendation or (b) her opponents do not receive the correct recommendation with probability one.
 As a result, the seller can charge a strictly positive price to some types with negative Myersonian virtual values, including some types whose obedience constraint binds, i.e., those who do not receive any valuable information themselves.

-\paragraph{Related Literature} Our work is closely related to \cite{ADHR20}, where the externalities resulting from the data allocation were \emph{intrinsic} to the buyers: the negative marginal effect on a given buyer of another buyer acquiring information was part of their privately observed type.